San Marcos Growers LogoSan Marcos Growers

 Cordia boissieri has a native range that extends from Rio Grande valley of southern Texas south to San Luis Potosi in Mexico.
 The name for the genus honors the 16th century German botanists Euricius Cordus and his son Valerius Cordus and the specific epithet is named for the 19th century Swiss botanist Pierre-Edmond Boissier.
 The common name Texas Olive comes from the shape and size of its fruit.
 Other common names include Anacahuita, Mexican Olive, White Geiger and White Cordia.
 It is the official flower of the state of Nuevo León in Mexico.
 This plant is commonly seen in Arizona and Texas but older plants grace gardens in Santa Barbara and there is a beautiful specimen on the Pitzer College campus in Claremont as well.
 Some note this tree not suitable to coastal gardens, but our garden plant is a healthy specimen that is rarely been out of flower and the largest plant we know of is an old small tree in the garden of a local Santa Barbara stone mason, the late Ozzie DaRoss, so we think it certainly a good choice for our coastal climate.
 We have grown this beautiful small tree since 2013 and also grow the Chilean species a href="plantdisplay.asp?plant_id=4062" target="_blank">Cordia decandra.

-This information about Cordia boissieri displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Cordia boissieri displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.